playgen/unity-utilities/Assets/Extensions/ReadMe.md

    // Returns the GameObject of the parent or null if a root object.
   GameObject Transform.Parent();

-  // Finds a child of Type T by name and returns it, includeInactive determines in inactive objects should also be included in the search
-  T Transform.FindComponentInChildren<T>(string find, bool includeInactive);
+  // Find and return a child of Type T, includeInactive determines in inactive objects should also be included in the search T Transform.FindComponentInChildren<T>(string find, bool includeInactive);

   // Finds a child Transform and includes inactive Objects